Swiss Alps supercomputer to leverage AI for science

 Mapping the universe, sorting health facts from conspiracy theories and more precise climate modelling are just some use cases for Switzerland’s Alps supercomputer.
 But there are no immediate plans to allow private companies to tap into its resources.

-Switzerland’s previous supercomputer, Piz Diant, has been crunching numbers for scientific research projects since 2013.
+Switzerland’s previous supercomputer, Piz Daint, has been crunching numbers for scientific research projects since 2013.
 It has served, among others, the Swiss meteorological service, the federal materials testing institute and the Paul Scherrer Institute of engineering sciences.

-Piz Diant has now been replaced by the Alps Supercomputer, which will have 20 times the computing power of its predecessor when fully operational and the muscle to exploit the potential of artificial intelligence (AI).
+Piz Daint has now been replaced by the Alps Supercomputer, which will have 20 times the computing power of its predecessor when fully operational and the muscle to exploit the potential of artificial intelligence (AI).

 It’s also the world’s sixth most powerful computer, with only the United States, Finland and Japan having more powerful machines.
-This has restored Switzerland’s supercomputing capabilities compared to other countries, which had been lost when Piz Diant was overtaken by more powerful machines around the world.
+This has restored Switzerland’s supercomputing capabilities compared to other countries, which had been lost when Piz Daint was overtaken by more powerful machines around the world.

 Access limited to science projects

 But this does not mean 20 times more researchers will have access to the powerful computing network, which stretches over three sites in Switzerland and one in Italy.
-Some 1,800 researchers took advantage of the Piz Diant supercomputer and, so far, 1,000 have signed up to the new Alps network.
+Some 1,800 researchers took advantage of the Piz Daint supercomputer and, so far, 1,000 have signed up to the new Alps network.

 “We cannot serve a million researchers on this system,” Professor Thomas Schulthess, head of the Swiss National Supercomputing Centre (CSCS), told SWI swissinfo.ch.
 For a start, the CHF100 million ($118 million) supercomputer, with an annual operating budget pf CHF37 million, is funded out of the public purse.
 “We are a subsidised infrastructure, and subsidies don’t scale.
 We must be very disciplined in how the infrastructure is used,” said Schulthess.